rk-squared/rk-squared/README.md

 #    open for continuous feedback.
 Otherwise you can close the four terminals.

 # Build an (installable) release.
-#    "all" may fail so better use the platform you are running this on.
+#    "all" may fail depending on your platform - Mac can build for Windows, but
+#        not vice versa.
 #    "portable" creates a Windows executable that can be run without
 #        installation for testing in "release/RK Squared 3.2.0.exe"
 yarn package:all
 #yarn package:windows
 #yarn package:mac